viamrobotics/docs/docs/components/base.md

 [python_set_velocity]: https://python.viam.dev/autoapi/viam/components/base/index.html#viam.components.base.Base.set_velocity
 [python_stop]: https://python.viam.dev/autoapi/viam/components/base/index.html#viam.components.base.Base.stop

+## Code Examples

-### Control your base with Viam's Client SDK Libraries
+### Control your Base with Viam's Client SDK Libraries

 - [Python SDK Documentation](https://python.viam.dev/autoapi/viam/components/base/index.html)
 - [Golang SDK Documentation](https://pkg.go.dev/go.viam.com/rdk/components/base)

 Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/program/app-usage/) for app-specific guidance.

-The following example assumes you have a base called "my_base" which is configured as a component of your robot.
+The following example assumes you have a wheeled base called "my_base" which is configured as a component of your robot.
 If your base has a different name, change the `name` in the example.

 {{< tabs >}}